Elanco Animal Health (NYSE:ELAN) Issues Q3 2022 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN – Get Rating) last announced its quarterly earnings results on Monday, August 8th.
-The company reported $0.36 EPS for the quarter, beating analysts’ consensus estimates of $0.25 by $0.11.
+Elanco Animal Health (NYSE:ELAN – Get Rating) last issued its quarterly earnings results on Monday, August 8th.
+The company reported $0.36 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.25 by $0.11.
 Elanco Animal Health had a negative net margin of 3.77% and a positive return on equity of 7.40%.
-The business had revenue of $1.18 billion for the quarter, compared to analyst estimates of $1.18 billion.
-During the same quarter in the prior year, the business earned $0.28 EPS.
-Elanco Animal Health’s quarterly revenue was down 8.0% on a year-over-year basis.
-On average, equities analysts anticipate that Elanco Animal Health will post 1.09 earnings per share for the current year.
+The company had revenue of $1.18 billion during the quarter, compared to the consensus estimate of $1.18 billion.
+During the same quarter in the previous year, the firm earned $0.28 earnings per share.
+The firm’s quarterly revenue was down 8.0% on a year-over-year basis.
+As a group, equities research analysts anticipate that Elanco Animal Health will post 1.09 EPS for the current year.

 Institutional Trading of Elanco Animal Health

-A number of institutional investors have recently modified their holdings of the stock.
-Captrust Financial Advisors increased its stake in shares of Elanco Animal Health by 57.0% in the first quarter.
-Captrust Financial Advisors now owns 2,690 shares of the company’s stock valued at $70,000 after buying an additional 977 shares during the period.
-Covestor Ltd grew its stake in Elanco Animal Health by 1,285.1% during the first quarter.
-Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after purchasing an additional 2,763 shares during the period.
-Pearl River Capital LLC acquired a new stake in Elanco Animal Health during the first quarter worth approximately $205,000.
-KB Financial Partners LLC grew its stake in Elanco Animal Health by 8.2% during the first quarter.
-KB Financial Partners LLC now owns 8,709 shares of the company’s stock worth $227,000 after purchasing an additional 658 shares during the period.
-Finally, MetLife Investment Management LLC acquired a new stake in Elanco Animal Health during the first quarter worth approximately $232,000.
+Several hedge funds have recently modified their holdings of ELAN.
+Captrust Financial Advisors grew its stake in shares of Elanco Animal Health by 57.0% during the first quarter.
+Captrust Financial Advisors now owns 2,690 shares of the company’s stock worth $70,000 after purchasing an additional 977 shares during the period.
+Covestor Ltd grew its stake in shares of Elanco Animal Health by 1,285.1% during the 1st quarter.
+Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after acquiring an additional 2,763 shares in the last quarter.
+Pearl River Capital LLC bought a new position in shares of Elanco Animal Health in the 1st quarter valued at about $205,000.
+KB Financial Partners LLC increased its holdings in Elanco Animal Health by 8.2% during the first quarter.
+KB Financial Partners LLC now owns 8,709 shares of the company’s stock worth $227,000 after buying an additional 658 shares during the last quarter.
+Finally, MetLife Investment Management LLC acquired a new position in Elanco Animal Health during the first quarter worth approximately $232,000.

 About Elanco Animal Health